Lioncat2002/SubjectAPI.py/README.md

 # SubjectAPI
- A demo API for selecting ur couse of study based on what subject u like Access the API at: https://subjectapi-lioncat2002.vercel.app/
+ A demo API for selecting ur couse of study based on what subject u like <br>
+Access the API at: https://subjectapi-lioncat2002.vercel.app/

 ## Endpoints: